kripple/sudoku/README.md

 - number keys & clicking should both apply the selected number/icon to a cell
 - use arrow keys to navigte cells
 - don't use tab to navigate (number/icon) options, only use number key inputs or clicks
+- investigate using Next.js in lieu of netlify edge functions / cloudflare workers / aws lambda

 ## 9x9